Download the complete service offering

 1. Description of Product Offering

-The Information Technology Division (ITD) provides reliable and secure centrally managed Windows Operating System (OS) Services for Distributed Hosting for Commonwealth IT Services.
+The Massachusetts Office of Information Technology (ITD) provides reliable and secure centrally managed Windows Operating System (OS) Services for Distributed Hosting for Commonwealth IT Services.
 This service offers fully managed services for the system administration of Windows Operating Systems.
 This service does not include the hardware platform; customers must choose a virtual platform or a dedicated physical platform for fully managed distributed hosting services.

-Customers pay the initial software costs for ITD to procure the necessary operating system and other related software.
-Costs are included in the BAR (Business Application Request form) and identified as "one time" cost and agreed to by both the customer and ITD.
+Customers pay the initial software costs for MassIT to procure the necessary operating system and other related software.
+Costs are included in the BAR (Business Application Request form) and identified as "one time" cost and agreed to by both the customer and MassIT.

 The Windows OS Distributed Hosting Product Offering includes:

-- Systems engineer's participation as needed in ongoing customer service delivery reviews (coordinated by ITD Service Account Managers).
+- Systems engineer's participation as needed in ongoing customer service delivery reviews (coordinated by MassIT Service Account Managers).